Pah1ava/Web-game_Sort-Snap/README.md

 - **Feedback:** Correct drops snap and advance progress.
 Wrong drops return without a penalty.
 - **End:** Completion screen with replay and next-level actions.

-The game uses inline SVG shapes and CSS; no third-party assets, frameworks, analytics, or network calls.
-The illustrative portfolio PDF is a concept document; this repository is the playable build.
+The game uses inline SVG shapes and CSS;
+This repository is the playable build.